smatt989/scalatra-template-users/README.md

-# Bee Label Maker #
+# Scalatra Template App #

-This is image annotation software built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
+This is a simple Scalatra template application built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.

+It provides a User model with authentication as well as a User Connection model.

+It also provides core utilities like a lightweight ORM, authentication helper functions, and CORS support.

 ## Initial Setup